-With the infection rates having declined significantly, the expectation is that from the week of 26 April up to a dozen regions could be downgraded to 'yellow' (Corriere della Sera, 21 April).
-And the government has recently announced a significant loosening of restrictions from 26 April for the 'yellow' regions.
-Restaurants, cinemas and theatres will be allowed to re-open (in the case of restaurants, both for lunch and dinner) and later on the swimming pools (from 15 May) gyms (1 June) and trade exhibitions and congresses (1 July).
-Primary schools will be reopened everywhere (up to 13 years of age) while high school attendance will be between 50% and 100%, depending on infection rates.
-Attendance to major sport events will be possible, although limited.
+With the infection rates having declined significantly, from 26 April several regions have been downgraded by one or two notches, with only one region remaining in the 'red' category, five in the 'orange' (the combination of these two categories amounting to around one-fifth of the population) while the rest of the country is now in the 'yellow' zone.
+In these regions, restaurants, cinemas and theatres were allowed to re-open (in the case of restaurants, both for lunch and dinner) and later on the swimming pools (from 15 May) gyms (1 June) and trade exhibitions and congresses (1 July).
+Primary schools have been reopened everywhere (up to 13 years of age) while high school attendance will be between 50% and 100%, depending on infection rates.
+Attendance to major sport events is now possible, although limited.
 Home visits to relatives and friends are permitted once a day, up to a maximum of four people (on top of the residents).
-The curfew from 10pm to 5am, however, remains in place.
-According to press reports, the government is also working on a 'green pass' lasting 6 months for those which had COVID-19 or have been vaccinated, and 48 hours for those having had a negative COVID-19 test, to travel also within 'orange' and 'red' areas (II Sole 24 Ore, 20 April).
+The curfew from 10pm to 5am, however, remains in place (causing some tensions within the government).